visgl/loaders.gl/docs/specifications/loader-object-format.md

 | `parse`                             | `Function` | `null`  | Asynchronously parses binary data (e.g. file contents) asynchronously (`ArrayBuffer`). |
 | `loadAndParse`                      | `Function` | `null`  | Asynchronously reads a binary file and parses its contents.                            |

-Note: Only one parser function is required.
-Synchronous parsers are more flexible as they can support synchronous parsing in addition to asynchronous parsing, and iterator-based parsers are more flexible as they can support batched loading in addition to atomic loading.
+Synchronous parsers are more flexible as they can support synchronous parsing which can simplify application logic and debugging, and iterator-based parsers are more flexible as they can support batched loading of large data sets in addition to atomic loading.

 You are encouraged to provide the most capable parser function you can (e.g. `parseSync` or `parseToIterator` if possible).
-Unless you are writing a completely new loader, the appropriate choice usually depends on the loader you are encapsulating.
+Unless you are writing a completely new loader from scratch, the appropriate choice often depends on the capabilities of an existing external "loader" that you are working with.

+### Parser Function Signatures

+- `async parse(data : ArrayBuffer, options : Object, context : Object) : Object`
+- `parseSync(data : ArrayBuffer, options : Object, context : Object) : Object`
+- `parseInBatches(data : AsyncIterator, options : Object, context : Object) : AsyncIterator`

+The `context` parameter will contain the foolowing fields

+- `parse` or `parseSync`
+- `url` if available